Final Fantasy IX: Legacy

 Final Fantasy IX was voted the 4th best Final Fantasy game in a poll by Japan's national broadcasting organization NHK.
 IGN named it the 14th best game on the original PlayStation, calling it an "incredible" way to close out the Final Fantasy series's first nine games and complimented its reverence for those titles.
 Rock Paper Shotgun named the title their 4th best Final Fantasy game available on PC, praising the cast and its eclectic group of heroes.
 Though overshadowed during its initial release by other Final Fantasy titles, the game has been recognized for its mature themes, including mortality and handling death and is considered a JRPG masterpiece.
 The music has also been called one of Uematsu's greatest scores.
 The game has inspired a number of mods such as Moguri Mod, which is an unofficial remaster project developed by fans which saw its initial release in 2018.

 In 2015, OverClocked ReMix released a four-disc collection called "Worlds Apart" with 120 songs to celebrate the 15th anniversary of the game's release.
-In June 2021, Cyber Group Studios and Square Enix announced plans to develop an animated television series based on Final Fantasy IX.
-The status of it is currently unknown due to Cyber Group Studios' bankruptcy in 2025.
+In June 2021, Cyber Group Studios and Square Enix announced plans to develop an animated television series based on Final Fantasy IX. however Cyber Group Studios' bankruptcy in 2025.

+In December of that year, the series was titled "Final Fantasy IX: The Black Mages' Legacy" with Euro Visual being the new studio making it, and is expected to release in 2028.
+The series is said to be targeted to children aged 6-13, and will run for a single cour with each episode being 22 minutes each.